 2. Sky Terrace 428: As clear from its name, this terrace is located inside the premises of the Peak Tower.
 Standing above the seal level of 428 m, this platform is the highest point with 360-degree panoramic view in entire Hong Kong.
 Also, it has the same opening timings as the Peak Tower.
 The price of a single ticket for Sky Terrace 428 is HK $ 42 for an adult whereas it’s HK $ 26 for children of 3-11 years or senior citizens of 65 years or above.

-4. Madness 3D Adventure: At the level of the Peak Tower, you will find the brilliant 3D artworks series created by the local Hong Kong artists.
+3. Madness 3D Adventure: At the level of the Peak Tower, you will find the brilliant 3D artworks series created by the local Hong Kong artists.
 You can click precious memories here.
 And the background of 3D art will make it look almost real.
 Some of the fantastic 3D art examples are Peak Tram, The Panda, Sky Terrace 428 Bunjee Jumping.
 So, when you try a photo shoot, the whole scenario will look like you are actually pulling the cart or jumping from the Sky Terrace.
-The entry is free for everyone.
-You don’t need to pay a single penny, and it opens from 10 AM to 11 PM every day, including public holidays.
+The entry is free for everyone and it opens from 10 AM to 11 PM every day, including public holidays.
 But make sure the kids are of 2 years or more age.
 Infants are not allowed here.

 Recommended Read: 5 Cycling Trails in Hong Kong that will Surprise you at Every Turn!